survivejs/react-book/manuscript/12_authoring_libraries.md

 * *CHANGELOG.md* - This document describes major changes per version.
 If you do major API changes, it can be a good idea to cover them here.
 It is possible to generate the file based on Git commit history provided you write nice enough commits.
 * *.travis.yml* - [Travis CI](https://travis-ci.org/) is a popular continuous integration platform that is free for open source projects.
 You can run the tests of your package over multiple systems using it.
 There are other alternatives of course, but Travis is very popular.
 * *bower.json* - [Bower](http://bower.io/) specific metadata.
 Bower is a popular package manager for front-end.
 That said, just providing npm support is often enough.
 * *.gitignore* - Ignore patterns for Git.
-I.e. which file shouldn't go to version control.
+I.e., which file shouldn't go to version control.
 * *.eslintignore* - Ignore patterns for ESLint.
 Again, tool specific.
 * *.npmignore* - Ignore patterns for npm.
 This describes which files shouldn't go to your distribution version.
 * *.eslintrc* - Linting rules.
 You can use *.jshintrc* and such based on your preferences.